slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'The eternal mystery of the world is its comprehensibility.'*

-> *'True good fortune is what you make for yourself.
-Good fortune: good character, good intentions, good actions.' -- Marcus Aurelius*

 > *'God is subtle but he is not malicious.'*

+> *'Coincidence is God’s way of remaining anonymous.' -- Albert Einstein*

 > *'In life, business and relationships we are defined by how we react when things don't go our way.'*

+> *'Good fortune: good character, good intentions, good actions.' -- Marcus Aurelius*

+> *'If you live long enough, most people will get what they deserve.' -- Charlie Munger*

+> *'Shallow men believe in luck or in circumstance.
+Strong men believe in cause and effect.' -- Ralph Waldo Emerson*

 What’s the difference between luck and chance?
 Luck is an open door.
 Chance is the willingness to step through.
 This creates the illusion that certain people are luckier.

-HOWEVER positive results don't imply good planning..
+HOWEVER positive results don't imply good planning.

 > *'Nothing in the world is ever completely wrong.
 Even a stopped clock is right twice a day.' -- Paulo Coelho*

 <!--
 > *'I naufraghi prima o poi finiscono per incontrarsi.' -- M. Vázquez Montalban 2010*

-The Key to Good Luck Is an Open Mind

-Bad luck vs. bad planning

 Unless you’re winning, life will seem hideously unfair to you.

-> *'Coincidence is God’s way of remaining anonymous.' -- Albert Einstein*

 science of patterns.

-> *'If you live long enough, most people will get what they deserve.' -- Charlie Munger*

 You create your luck by being healthy and not regretting the past or being anxious about the future.

 The best things in life are born from coincidence.
-I am a firm believer in this.

-surprises only happen when they didnt repaeat on ones lifetime
+I am a firm believer in this. surprises only happen when they didnt repaeat on ones lifetime -->

-> *'Shallow men believe in luck or in circumstance.
-Strong men believe in cause and effect.' -- Ralph Waldo Emerson* -->